 Oven baked ribs are juicy, flavorful, and fall-off-the-bone delicious!
-Coated in a homemade dry rub and baked until tender, then brushed with sticky-sweet caramelized barbecue sauce.
+They're coated in a homemade dry rub and baked until tender, then brushed with sticky-sweet caramelized barbecue sauce.

-Serve these ribs for a fuss-free weeknight meal, to celebrate Father's Day, or while watching the Sunday game.
+Serve these ribs for a fuss-free weeknight meal, to celebrate Father's Day, or while watching the Sunday game at home.

 Ingredients and substitutions